neCodingNewbs/django_projects/django_checklist.md

   Javascript is the language of the web and you'll see it again and again.

-  Work through Codecademy's course: http://www.codecademy.com/tracks/javascript
+  Work through Codecademy's course: http://www.codecademy.com/tracks/javascript at least to the end of 'Data Structures'.

   The aim at the moment is to get comfortable with Javascript syntax, you can work on improving your knowledge of Javascript as time goes on.